 The liver is a bi-lobed organ that lies ventrally (below) and posterior (in rear of) to the heart and is closely associated with the proventriculus and the spleen.
-The right side lobe is the larger.
+The right side lobe is larger.
 The liver is dark brown or chocolate in colour except for the first 10-14 days when it may be quite pale due to the absorption of lipids (fats) from the yolk as an embryo.
-It weighs approximately 50 grams.
-The capsule or glissosis, the membrane covering the organ, is thinner than that of mammals.
+It weighs approximately 50 grams in adult birds.
+The capsule, or glissosis, is the membrane that covers the liver and is thinner than that of mammals.

 The gall bladder lies on the right lobe beneath the spleen.
-Two bile ducts emerge from the right lobe.
-One of these originates from the gall bladder and the second provides a direct connection from the liver to the small intestine.
+Two bile ducts emerge from the right lobe and one of these originates from the gall bladder and the second provides a direct connection from the liver to the small intestine.
 A system of ducts connects the right and left lobes.

-There are a number of functions that the liver carries out:
+There are a number of functions that are performed by the liver:

 The liver cells have a high rate of destruction and a good regenerative capacity (re-growth ability).
 Notwithstanding this, in the normal animal, much of the organ is in reserve and can be removed or destroyed without causing undue stress.

-There are two blood supply systems – one originating from the coelic artery for the normal maintenance of the liver as an organ and the second, called the hepatic portal system, transports the nutrients from the small intestine after absorption to the liver.
-This latter system enters the liver via two veins – one for each the right and left lobes.
-The two blood supply systems join together inside of the organ.
+There are two blood supply systems.
+One originates from the coelic artery for normal maintenance of the liver as an organ and the second, called the hepatic portal system, transports the nutrients from the small intestine after absorption to the liver.
+This latter system enters the liver via two veins (one for each lobe).
+The two blood supply systems join together inside the organ.

-The liver consists of a series of two cell thick sheets of tissue with a sinusoid on either side of the sheet.
-Bile, the product of the liver is made by the cells.
-The blood vessels, when they enter these sinusoids become closely associated with them to provide for the easy transfer of material from one system to another.
+The liver consists of a series of tissue sheets that are two cells thick, with a sinusoid on either side of the sheet.
+Bile is made by the cells.
+The blood vessels, when they enter these sinusoids, become closely associated with them to provide for the easy transfer of material from one system to another.
 Minute canals called canaliculi that have the task of collecting and transporting the bile are associated with the cells in the tissue sheets.
-These canals eventually join together to form the bile ducts – one going directly to the intestine and one to the gall bladder before it connects to the small intestine.
+These canals eventually join together to form the bile ducts with one going directly to the intestine and one to the gall bladder before it connects to the small intestine.

-This organ has three lobes occupying the space between the two arms of the duodenal loop.
+This organ has three lobes that occupy the space between the two arms of the duodenal loop.
 Two or three ducts pass the secretions of this organ into the distal end of the duodenum via papillae common with the ducts from the gall bladder and the liver.
-The structure is similar to that of the pancreas of mammals and consists of special secreting tissue for pancreatic juice as well as other groups of cells called the “islets of langerhan”.
+The structure is similar to that of the pancreas of mammals and consists of special secreting tissue for pancreatic juice as well as other groups of cells called the “islets of Langerhans”.
 These are mainly associated with the production of hormones.
-In poultry the cells of the islets of langerhan are less defined than those in mammals.
+In poultry the cells of the islets of Langerhans are less defined than those in mammals.
 The functions of the pancreas are:

 While there is a wide variation between the eating habits of different birds in the flock, fowls do tend to eat meals on about 15-minute intervals through the daylight hours and, to some extent, during darkness.
 They tend to eat larger portions at first light and in the late evening.